Overview of Bichon Frisé

 Looking like an adorable stuffed animal come to life, who could resist the charms of the Bichon Frisé?
 They were used in the past as circus dogs because of how much they loved to show off!
 Highly intelligent, little companions who aim to please, Bichon Frisé puppies pick up tricks quickly but may be tough to housebreak.
 They are happy in any environment and make wonderful family pets because of how playful and snuggly they are.
 So if you want a pup that can dance, loves to entertain, and is sturdy enough for small children, think about bringing home a Bichon Frisé!

 Common Health Issues & Recommendations for Bichon Frisé Dog

-- Bichon Frises sometimes carry a gene that causes genetic hemolytic anemia - a condition where an animals’ own immune system destroys it’s red blood cells.
+Anemia in dogs: Bichon Frisés sometimes carry a gene that causes hemolytic anemia - a condition where the immune system destroys its own red blood cells.

-- Bichons have a reputation for suffering from separation anxiety if left alone at home for too long, this can lead to “bad” behaviour including chewing, scratching, and urinating inside the house.
+Separation anxiety in dogs: Bichons may suffer from separation anxiety if left alone at home for too long, leading to unwanted behaviors such as chewing, scratching, or urinating inside the house.